Optimal Control of Reserve Asset Portfolios for Stablecoins: Conclusion

 Methodologically, the control architecture combines stochastic model predictive control with a moment-closure forecast for Hawkes intensities and first-order conditions from Pontryagin’s maximum principle.
 This yields interpretable shadow prices for cash, bills, and peg deviation, and in turn produces implementable feedback rules.
 A settlement-window formulation converts the continuous problem into a sampled-data problem that matches wire cut-offs and repo calendars.
 In the discretized problem formulation, the rebalancing decision takes a soft-thresholding form driven by window-averaged costates, which provides a clear and auditable switching logic for treasury desks.
 We also establish a monotone stress-response property: as expected redemption pressure increases, as average ticket sizes grow, or as windows lengthen, the optimal policy tilts predictably toward cash.
 Conversely, the proposed algorithm enables efficient reallocation into higher-yielding government bonds during calm market phases, if time windows for reallocation decisions are chosen to be appropriately small.

-The numerical experiments show how these design choices translate into outcomes that matter for issuers.
-Relative to a maximum-yield benchmark that waits until the last moment to raise liquidity, and a maximum-liquidity benchmark that forgoes carry, the window-based controller preserves most of the bill yield in calm conditions while moving earlier and more decisively when redemption risk rises.
+The numerical experiments show that the window-based controller outperforms empirically common treasury heuristics.
+Relative to (i) a maximum-yield rule that defers liquidity building until the final settlement window and (ii) a maximum-liquidity rule that sacrifices carry, the controller retains a large share of bill carry in benign conditions while pre-emptively building cash as projected redemption intensities rise, thereby reducing de-peg risk.
 Because the policy depends only on filtered intensities, outstanding supply, and window-averaged shadow values, it fits daily treasury workflows and supports supervisory review.
-More broadly, the framework connects balance-sheet choices to market observables in a way that is transparent: peg deviations emerge only when cash on hand is insufficient within a window, and the controller’s reallocation speed and fee choices directly manage that risk.
+More broadly, the framework makes the link between balance-sheet choices and market observables explicit: peg deviations can occur only when intra-window cash is insufficient relative to the outstanding supply, and the controller’s reallocation rate and fee schedule manage that risk directly.

+Several potential directions for future research emerge from the framework presented in this paper.
 A critical risk management concern is the tail probability of a complete depeg.
 Since such an event is close to catastrophic for the issuer, its probability warrants careful measurement even when it is very small.
 In this article we simulated 100 runs, which provides only limited estimation precision of probabilities below the one percent level.
 Future analyses can tighten this by running much larger simulation batches on specialized hardware, by applying dedicated rare-event techniques, or by developing analytical tail approximations.

 Several extensions, both in terms of theoretical modeling and empirical validation, would deepen applicability of the proposed approach.
 Richer flow models with state-dependent trade sizes and cross-asset excitation, online estimation for time-varying branching ratios, robust or risk-sensitive MPC variants, and historical backtests with issuer data would allow closer alignment with specific mandates and regulatory constraints.
 Taken together, the contributions here provide a settlement-aware, interpretable, and auditable control system that turns reserve management into a disciplined optimization problem and offers a practical blueprint for resilient peg maintenance.